 Because of their ozone depleting potential, these refrigerants will only be an interim solution.
-In the EU member states, the application of HCFCs is no longer allowed.
+In the EU member states and partly in further regions, the application of HCFCs is no longer allowed.
 For R124 and R142b the same restrictions are valid as for R22 (R22 as transitional refrigerant).
 The flammability of R142b and the resulting safety implications should also be considered (safety group A2).

 Compared to R114, the alternatives have lower boiling temperatures (approx. -10°C), which results in larger differences in the pressure levels and volumetric refrigerating capacities.
 This leads to stronger limitations in the application range at high evaporating and condensing temperatures.

 Converting an existing installation will in most cases necessitate the exchange of the compressor and control devices.
 Owing to the lower volume flow (higher volumetric refrigerating capacity), adjustments to the evaporator and the suction line may be required.

 Over the previous years BITZER compressors have been found to be well suited with R124 and R142b in actual installations.
 Depending on the application range and compressor type modifications are necessary, however.
 Performance data including further design instructions are available on request.

 Due to the limited market for systems with extra high and low temperature applications, the development of alternative refrigerants and system components for these has been pursued less intensely.